-Our program in Visual Studies is situated within one of the world's leading research institutions, and focuses on a critical understanding and production of art.
+The Visual Studies program at the Daniels Faculty is situated within one of the world's leading research institutions, and focuses on a critical understanding and production of art.
 Visual Studies is set within a unique environment focusing on a rigorous investigation of the interdisciplinary and conceptual components inherent to contemporary art and curatorial practice, as well as on critical writing, theory, art history, design, and related areas requiring a high degree of visual literacy.
 This innovative program of study provides instruction in studio practice in combination with critical discourse involving all aspects of contemporary visual culture through lectures, studio courses, seminars, and field trips.